suurjaak/grepros/README.md

                         E.g. --condition "{topic /robot/enabled}.data" matches
                         messages only while last message in '/robot/enabled' has data=true.
   -t0 TIME, --start-time TIME
-                        earliest timestamp of messages to scan
+                        earliest timestamp of messages to read
                         as relative seconds if signed,
                         or epoch timestamp or ISO datetime
                         (for bag input, relative to bag start time